Syllabus for TES-100

 Credit/No Credit results are based on the following percentages:

-To receive credit for the course, you must take the Readiness Exam and submit the exam questionnaire; this will result in a grade of 100 that will count toward your completion of the course.
-Additionally, you must complete all six required lessons and answer the associated online questions located within each lesson with a score of 60% or higher.
+To receive credit for the course, you must complete all six required lessons and answer the associated online questions located within each lesson with a score of 60% or higher.

 Thomas Edison State University is committed to maintaining academic quality, excellence, and honesty.
 The University expects all members of its community to share the commitment to academic integrity, an essential component of a quality academic experience.